Self-control: Outcomes as determining whether a choice is made

-Cassandra B. Whyte studied locus of control and academic performance and determined that internals tend to achieve at a higher level.
-Internals may perceive they have options from which to choose, thus facilitating more hopeful decision-making behavior as opposed to dependence on externally determined outcomes that require less commitment, effort, or self-control.
+Cassandra B. Whyte studied locus of control which is the degree to which people think that they, as opposed to external sources, have control over their outcomes.
+Results indicated that academic performance was higher among people who think their decisions meaningfully impact their outcomes.
+These outcomes may be due to the belief that they have options from which to choose from, which facilitates more hopeful decision-making behavior when compared to dependence on externally determined outcomes that require less commitment, effort, or self-control.

 Physiology of behavior

-Many things affect one's ability to exert self-control, but it seems that self-control requires sufficient glucose levels in the brain.
+Many things affect one's ability to exert self-control; one of these is glucose levels in the brain.
 Exerting self-control depletes glucose.
 Reduced glucose, and poor glucose tolerance (reduced ability to transport glucose to the brain) are correlated with lower performance in tests of self-control, particularly in difficult new situations.
 Self-control demands that an individual work to overcome thoughts, emotions, and automatic responses/impulses.
-These strong efforts require higher blood glucose levels.
+These efforts require higher blood glucose levels.
 Lower blood glucose levels can lead to unsuccessful self-control abilities.
 Alcohol causes a decrease of glucose levels in both the brain and the body, and it also has an impairing effect on many forms of self-control.
-Furthermore, failure of self-control occurs most likely during times of the day when glucose is used least effectively.
+Furthermore, failure of self-control is most likely to occur during times of the day when glucose is used least effectively.
 Self-control thus appears highly susceptible to glucose.